ScryEngineering/scrygroup.com/content/blog-posts/2018-04-21/CPS-site-relaunched.md

 We have re-launched the site with a new technology, [Gatsby.js](https://www.gatsbyjs.org/).

-We did this for a few reasons, most notably that we were actively searching for alternaitves to WordPress for clients and unfortunately had a bunch of issues with regards to the old Drupal powered site.
+We did this for a few reasons, most notably that we were actively searching for alternatives to WordPress for clients and unfortunately had a bunch of issues with regards to the old Drupal powered site.
 Given these two things it seemed to make sense to investigate other options in the Content management systems (CMS) space.

 The site is a bit unpolished at the moment because we needed to release fast.
 Instead of patching the various severe Drupal security issues just to abandon that platform very soon afterwards we decided it was best to just push the release of our new site forward a few days.
 We started writing the new site as soon as we saw [this security report](https://groups.drupal.org/security/faq-2018-002) so we already had a significant amount of the work done.